-During the quarter a comprehensive presentation was provided to the Ministry of Energy and Mineral Resources ("MEMR") officials, detailing all exploration data and results for the Beutong Project.
-Asiamet's 40% owned PT Emas Mineral Murni ("PT EMM"), the holder of the Beutong IUP, was advised that the IUP Production application process is likely to take up to a further three months to complete.
+During the second quarter of 2015, a second comprehensive presentation was requested by MEMR officials, detailing all aspects of the Feasibility Study and related Environmental Studies for the Beutong Project.
+Asiamet holds a 40% interest in PT Emas Mineral Murni ("PT EMM"), the holder of the Beutong exploration IUP, and has been advised that the IUP Production application process is likely to be completed before end 2015.
 Upon approval being obtained, the IUP Production license secures long term mining title that will be valid for 20 years, extendable for two subsequent periods each of 10 years duration.

-Due to the time required to process the IUP Production application the Indonesian Investment Coordinating Board granted PT EMM a one year suspension of the Beutong IUP exploration license on June 5, 2015 and as such extended the term of the IUP Exploration license for an additional one year to June 5, 2016.
+PT EMM was granted a one year suspension of the Beutong IUP exploration license on June 5, 2015, and as such, extended the term of the IUP Exploration license for an additional one year to June 5, 2016.